What does a nurse do?

 Nurses can work in any specialty area across many different areas of the hospital.
 Each area will have a different set of responsibilities, but a common set of duties includes:

-• Patient intake and obtaining measurements, vitals, and health histories
+- Patient intake and obtaining measurements, vitals, and health histories

-• Monitoring patient vitals regularly
+- Monitoring patient vitals regularly

-• Giving medication and recording doses and timing
+- Giving medication, recording doses, and timing

-• Performing hands-on technical, medical duties, as assigned
+- Performing hands-on technical, and medical duties

-• Communicating with patients about their care plan
+- Communicating with patients about their care plan

-• Charting and working with electronic health record software
+- Charting and working with electronic health record software

-• Relaying important information to the treating physician and other health care staff as needed
+- Relaying important information to the treating physician and other healthcare staff as needed

 Unless you are a nurse practitioner, nurses do not prescribe medication or make diagnoses, but they do carry out physicians’ orders for administering medication and other items on a patient’s care plan.